 I had never thought that I would say this sentence … ever.
 But here it is: Why not take the local buses on Kefalonia to see Melissani or go to Myrtos Beach?
-Hop on the KTEL bus and you can get to Antisamos beach or Agia Efimia, to Katelios or St. Gerasimos monastery.
+Hop on the KTEL bus and you can get to Antisamos beach near Sami or to Agia Efimia, Katelios or St. Gerasimos monastery.
 You can go as far as Skala, Assos and Fiskardo.
 And the best is, you can even get back the same day.

 Local bus to Antisamos and Myrtos Beaches

-I think, it is the first time that there are public buses to beaches like Antisamos and Myrtos.
+I think, it is the first time that there are public buses on Kefalonia to beaches like Antisamos and Myrtos.
 The bus would go to Sami and then you get a connecting bus to Antisamos.
 Or the bus drops you off at Divarata and you get a connecting bus down to Myrtos beach.

 I have never seen a bus schedule like this on Kefalonia, allowing tourists to see Kefalonia from South to North and East to West.
 No pitying smile anymore when guests ask for public transport.
 Just get out the timetables and design a tour to all main towns on the island and quite a few sites and beaches.
 I am impressed.